candlerb/htcondor_dag.py/README.md

 print_sum.queue(1,2).var(processes=10)
 ~~~

-You can pass the sentinel value `htcondor.procid` as an argument, and this
+You can pass the sentinel value `htcondor_dag.procid` as an argument, and this
 is expanded at run-time to the process number, between 0 and N-1.

 ~~~{.python}